BRATTLEBORO -- Windham County has two new state representatives.

 The three-county House district, which includes the towns of Jamaica, Londonderry and Stratton in Windham County, was up for grabs after Republican state Rep. Oliver Olsen did not seek another term.

 Olsen had endorsed Goodwin, who won four of the district's five towns including Dunbar's hometown of Londonderry.
 Districtwide, Goodwin won 1,298 votes compared with Dunbar's 1,013, according to results released late Tuesday by the Vermont secretary of state.

 "I'm pleased.
 It was a good race," Goodwin said.
 "I know I worked hard, and I'm certain that Emmett did as well.
 It was a humbling experience."

 Goodwin, a resident of Weston, Windsor County, said he believed his emphasis on economic development may have resonated with voters.

 Dunbar, whose sole victory came in Jamaica, could not immediately be reached for comment.

 Meanwhile, Toleno had no issue with Liberty Union candidate Ian Diamondstone in the Brattleboro state House race.
 Toleno garnered 1,390 votes compared with Diamondstone's 171.

 Toleno, a Brattleboro businessman who defeated Kate O'Connor in the Aug.
-28 primary, said he's looking forward to heading
+28 primary, said he's looking forward to heading for Montpelier.